 Cook Islands country brief

-The Cook Islands comprise 15 small islands, spread over 2.2 million square kilometres, northeast of New Zealand and between American Samoa and French Polynesia.
-The resident population is about 12 000.
-Rarotonga, the capital, is the most populous island.
+Cook Islands comprises 15 small islands, spread over 2.2 million square kilometres, northeast of New Zealand and between American Samoa and French Polynesia.
+The resident population is approximately 17,500, and the diaspora in New Zealand and Australia is at least four times as large.
+Avarua is the national capital, located north of the island of Rarotonga.

-The Cook Islands is a parliamentary democracy, with Queen Elizabeth II the Head of State, represented by the Governor-General HE Tom Marsters.
-The Cook Islands is a self-governing state in free association with New Zealand, an arrangement dating from August 1965.
-Under the terms of the free association, Cook Islanders hold New Zealand citizenship and enjoy the right of free access to New Zealand.
-The Cook Islands retains close links with New Zealand, where it maintains its only diplomatic office overseas.
+Cook Islands is self-governing in ‘free association’ with New Zealand, an arrangement dating from August 1965.
+Under the terms of the free association, Cook Islanders hold New Zealand citizenship and enjoy the right of free access to New Zealand and Australia.

 System of Government

-The Cook Islands has a unicameral parliament with 24 elected members and a parliamentary term of four years.
+Cook Islands is a sovereign parliamentary democracy, with Queen Elizabeth II the Head of State, represented by a Queen’s Representative, currently HE Sir Tom Marsters KBE.
+Cook Islands has a unicameral parliament with 24 elected members and a parliamentary term of four years.
 There is also a 15-member House of Ariki (Chiefs), established in 1966, composed of six Ariki from Rarotonga and nine from the outer islands.
 The Ariki advise the Government on land use and customary issues.
 There is full adult suffrage and registration is compulsory, although voting is not.
 The Head of Government is the Prime Minister, currently Henry Puna.
+Prime Minister Puna has held office since 2010 and was re-elected in 2014.

-In 1989, Australia gifted a patrol boat, the CIPPB Te Kukupa, to the Cook Islands.
-Te Kukupa assists the Cook Islands Police Maritime Division with surveillance in the Cook Island’s large Exclusive Economic Zone (EEZ).
-In 2006, Australia completed a Life Extension Program refit of Te Kukupa.
+Australia's relationship with Cook Islands focusses on shared membership of regional organisations, trade and investment, people-to-people links, and security cooperation including Cook Islands' participation in the Pacific Maritime Security Program.
+In 1989, Australia gifted Cook Islands a patrol boat, Cook Islands Pacific Patrol Boat (CIPPB) Te Kukupa (Dove of Peace).
+Te Kukupa assists Cook Islands Police Maritime Division with surveillance in Cook Islands’ large Exclusive Economic Zone (EEZ).
+Australia completed a second refurbishment of Te Kukupa in April 2015.
 Through the Defence Cooperation Program, Australia provides in-country and Australia-based training in technical and professional skills, operational planning support, funding support for patrolling and ongoing maintenance.
 As well as maritime surveillance, Te Kukupa is also able to provide a search and rescue capability.
+It will be decommissioned in 2022, when Australia will gift a new, Guardian class Patrol vessel to take its place.

-Although its per capita GDP is high compared to many other Pacific Island countries, largely due to the substantial support it receives from New Zealand, the Cook Islands economy faces many of the development challenges common to other small island states.
-These include relatively limited natural resources, remoteness from major trade and industrial centres, and a diminishing labour force.
-Despite these constraints, the Cook Islands has developed a small but successful tourism industry and the Government has accorded high priority to its further development.
-Developing marine resources within the Cook Islands' large EEZ, including black pearl farming in the Northern Group of islands is another Government priority.
+Although its per capita GDP is high compared to many other Pacific island countries, Cook Islands’ economy faces many challenges.
+These include relatively limited natural resources, remoteness from major trade and industrial centres, and a small labour force.
+Despite these constraints, Cook Islands has developed a successful tourism industry and the Government of Cook Islands has accorded high priority to its continued development.
+Developing marine resources within Cook Islands' large EEZ, including black pearl farming in the Northern Group of islands, is another government priority.

 Trade and investment